 Weapons of Math Destruction, Cathy O’Neil

 Data is not evil.
 Data is just data.
-But algorithms, just poorly designed or outright malicious, can be.
+But algorithms, whether just poorly designed or outright malicious, can be.
 And this is no idle pondering – bad algorithms, which the author calls weapons of math destruction, are everywhere.
 They control what colleges students hear about, whether you get a loan and on what terms, whether your arrest leads to a warning or the maximum allowable sentence, everything.
 To a degree, you are your data, and your data is out there – your credit score, your search history, your allergies, the crap you clicked on on amazon and did or didn’t buy.
 Data brokers aggregate your behavior on various websites and can link the pieces your identity to a disturbingly accurate degree.
 Your facebook click profile can be used to direct the advertising and pricing you see on other websites, or your credit score can modify your job prospects because of your supposed dependability.
 And of course, when their linking procedures err – as they inevitably do – untangling the mess is expensive and time-consuming at best.
 And literally life-threatening at worst.
 You should fear what’s happening to your data identity.
 And thanks to this book, you don’t have to have a math degree to understand why.
+There were some new details to me in this book, but the concepts were already familiar.
+The value here is in those specific examples, and the clear and concise summary of the problem.

 This is currently the frontrunner for nonfiction of the year, and if you don’t trust my recommendations, why are you still here?